Beautiful coastlines and beaches, mountain top walks, and relaxing day spas all await you in parts of regional Victoria.

 Travel Time: 6 hours

 Great For: Wilderness Adventures

-It's a 6-hour trip to Mallacoota, so you'll want to plan on spending a bit of time there.
-The town is surrounded by natural beauty being situated on the mouth of the Wallagaraugh River with the Croajingalong National Park to the south-west, and the Cape Howe Marine National Park to the east.
+Mallacoota is a six-hour drive out of Melbourne and the perfect spot for a long weekend getaway.
+The town is surrounded by natural beauty, situated on the mouth of the Wallagaraugh River with the Croajingalong National Park to the south-west, and the Cape Howe Marine National Park to the east.

 Travel Time: 1 hour 15 minutes

 Jindivick isn't exactly a tourism mecca, but it's well worth a trip to the small west Gippsland town.

 A couple of years ago, Melbourne Food & Wine Festival turned the whole town into a foodie paradise which only strengthened its standing as a destination for day-trippers seeking some great food, wine, and produce.

 There are many wineries dotted throughout the rolling hills surrounding the town.
 Wild Dog Winery is probably the best known, but it's worth visiting others such as Ripplebrook Winery, Piedmont Wines, Narracan Falls Winery, Meriz Winery, and Brandy Creek Wines.